Claude Duval

-Claude Du Vall (or Duval) (1643 – 21 January 1670) was a French highwayman in Restoration England.
-He came from a family of decayed nobility, and worked in the service of exiled royalists who returned to England under King Charles II.
+Claude Du Vall (or Duval) (c.
+1643 – 21 January 1670) was a French highwayman in Restoration England.
+He worked in the service of exiled royalists who returned to England under King Charles II.
 Little else is known of his history.
 According to popular legend, he abhorred violence, showing courtesy to his victims and chivalry to their womenfolk, thus spawning the myth of the romantic highwayman, as taken up by many novelists and playwrights.

 Early life

-Claude Duval was born in Domfront, Orne, Normandy in 1643 to a noble family stripped of title and land.
+Per one account, Claude Duval was born in Domfront, Orne, Normandy in about 1643 to Pierre Duval, a miller, and Marguerite, daughter of a tailor.
+A 'family fable suggested' they were once 'landed lords, but there was little evidence left to show for it'.
 His origin and parentage are in dispute.
 He did, however, have a brother, Daniel Duval.
 At the age of 14 he was sent to Paris where he worked as a domestic servant.
 He later became a stable boy for a group of English royalists and moved to England in the time of the English Restoration as a footman of the Duke of Richmond (possibly a relation) and rented a house in Wokingham.